tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 mechanism.
 The protocol mandates that each PSK only be used with a single hash function.
 This was done to simplify protocol analysis.
-TLS 1.2 {{!RFC5246}}, in contrast, has no such requirement, as a PSK may be used with any hash algorithm and the TLS 1.2 PRF.
+TLS 1.2 {{!RFC5246}}, in contrast, has no such requirement, as a PSK may be used with any hash algorithm and the TLS 1.2 Pseudorandom Function (PRF).
 While there is no known way in which the same external PSK might produce related output in TLS 1.3 and prior versions, only limited analysis has been done.
-Applications SHOULD provision separate PSKs for TLS 1.3 and prior versions when possible.
+Applications SHOULD provision separate PSKs for TLS 1.3 and prior versions.

-To mitigate against any interference, this document specifies a PSK Importer interface by which external PSKs may be imported and subsequently bound to a specific KDF and hash function for use in (D)TLS 1.3.
+To mitigate against any interference, this document specifies a PSK Importer interface by which external PSKs may be imported and subsequently bound to a specific Key Derivation Function (KDF) and hash function for use in (D)TLS 1.3.
 In particular, it describes a mechanism for differentiating external PSKs by the target KDF, (D)TLS protocol version, and an optional context string.
 This process yields a set of candidate PSKs, each of which are bound to a target KDF and protocol, that are separate from those used in (D)TLS 1.2 and prior versions.
 This expands what would normally have been a single PSK and identity into a set of PSKs and identities.

 # Conventions and Definitions